Resistance-Training-App/.github/profile/README.md

-# Resistance Training App with Automatic Exercise Analysis
+# LEAN: Real-Time Analysis of Resistance Training using Wearable Computing

 ## Exercise Data Processing

 - Responsible for developing the exercise classification and form analysis models.
 - This repository can be used to test a model's performance.

-## Form Identifer (Mac only)
+## Testing of exercise analysis features (Mac only)

 - The Xcode project for the development app used to test models and other exercise analyis metrics such as repeition counting.
 - Exercise analysis features can then be tested in isolation and not interfere with the development of the main app.

-## Workout Planner (Mac only)
+## iPhone and Apple Watch Apps (Mac only)

-- The Xcode project for the project's resistance training workout app.
+- The Xcode project for main app, LEAN.